Netflix: "That Will Never Work"

 From Day 1, Netflix has been written off, even by the wife of its co-founder.
 By Benjamin Tan

-Netflix ($NFLX) just reported Q3 2022 results and they are well above expectations - see more below.
-Netflix has been one of the most contentious names on Wall Street, with a heavy focus on subscriber count.
-Analysts continue to wonder if Netflix will lose more subscribers, like it did in both Q1 and Q2 2022.
-Or will it reaccelerate growth in some fashion?
+Netflix ($NFLX) just reported Q3 2022 results.
+Leading up the announcement, Netflix has been one of the most talked about names on Wall Street, with heavy focus on subscriber count.
+Will it disappoint and continue losing more subscribers, like it did in both Q1 and Q2 2022?
+Or will it outperform and add more than the 1 million guided for Q3 2022?

 That Will Never Work: The Birth of Netflix

-The book That Will Never Work by co-founder Marc Randolph chronicles challenges that Netflix faced since Day 1 when it was conceived as an a la carte DVD rental by mail.
+The book That Will Never Work by co-founder Marc Randolph chronicles challenges that Netflix faced since Day 1 when it was conceived as an ala carte DVD rental by mail.
 In 1997, Reed Hastings funded the business with $1.9 million, and Randolph proceeded to assemble a team to turn the idea into a business.
 It is an insightful read, and underlines the number of pivots Netflix had to make even before transitioning to the streaming model we know today.
 Following the dot com crash in 2000, Netflix tried to sell itself to Blockbuster as it was running out of capital.
-When that failed, it doubled down on its all-you-can-watch DVD rental model at $19.99 per month that not only saved the company from bankruptcy, it pioneered the subscription model that is ubiquitous today.
+When that failed, it experimented with an all-you-can-watch DVD rental model at $19.95 per month that not only saved the company from bankruptcy, it pioneered the subscription model that is ubiquitous today.

 Netflix: Change is in the DNA

 Netflix is also experimenting with theatrical releases, merchandizing, gaming and other monetization options to keep the growth machine running.
-Arguably, if Netflix was able to make all the transitions that it did since 1997, I would not be so quick to write it off, as markets have of late.
+Arguably, if Netflix was about to make all the transitions that it did since 1997, I would not be so quick to write it off.

 Q3 2022: Review

-Subscribe and receive a subscriber-only link to read the review of Netflix Q3 2022 results now:
+Subscribe and receive a link to read a review of Netflix Q3 2022 results

 Join Consume Your Own Tech Investing to receive a welcome email with the following: